Climate modelling between bits and bytes

 I am also an incoming NERC Independent Research Fellow at Oxford Physics/AOPP to be started in summer 2025.
 This means I can supervise Master and PhD (DPhil in Oxford slang) students now, particularly in the PhD programmes Intelligent Earth CDT and the Environmental Research DTP.
 If you are interested in pursuing a PhD and would love to work on and learn about atmospheric modelling in combination with machine learning please reach out.
 Especially if you are not keen to drown in dusty Fortran code — not my passion either.
 I am always fire to bring brandnew concepts of software engineering and computer science into climate research.
 That’s why I am an active Julia developer, see my GitHub profile.
 My research interests cover large various aspects between climate physics, modelling, computer science and software engineering, see below.

 I hold a PhD from Oxford in climate computing with Tim Palmer after a very comprehensive education in climate physics from different universities in Germany, France, and Norway.
-During that time, I crossed the Tropical Atlantic on an oceanographic research vessel and spent a winter in Svalbard studying meteorology in the Arctic with weather stations.
-The combination of fieldwork with the theoretical and computational work of my research has allowed me to see the bigger picture and to better understand the climate system as a whole.
+During that time, I crossed the Tropical Atlantic on an oceanographic research vessel and spent a winter in Svalbard.

 - Climate modelling: Combining machine learning and dynamical models, atmosphere and ocean, grid-point and spectral, dynamical core development, stochastic parameterizations, turbulence closures.